Feature Engineering A-Z

 I would like to thank my Posit colleagues on the tidymodels team (Hannah Frick, Max Kuhn, and Simon Couch) as well as the rest of our coworkers on the Posit open-source team.
 I also thank Javier Orraca-Deatcu, Matt Dancho and Mike Mahoney for looking over some of the chapters before the first release.

 This book was written in the open, and multiple people contributed via pull requests or issues.
-Special thanks goes to the two people who contributed via GitHub pull requests (in alphabetical order by username): Javier Orraca-Deatcu (@JavOrraca), Sol Feuerwerker (@sfeuerwerker).
+Special thanks goes to the four people who contributed via GitHub pull requests (in alphabetical order by username): Javier Orraca-Deatcu (@JavOrraca), Sol Feuerwerker (@sfeuerwerker), Murad Khalil (@MuradKhalil), Roberto Rosati (@bioruffo).